lemuba/cardata-analytics/README.md

 ## External GPS sources (v0.1.69)

 In **Map → Tracking → Manage GPS sources**, an administrator can add, edit or remove reusable location sources.
-Enter a name, select an existing Home Assistant entity with `latitude`/`longitude` attributes (for example `sensor.matthias_standort`, a Companion App `device_tracker`, or a `person`), and select the vehicles allowed to use it.
+Enter a name, select an existing Home Assistant entity with `latitude`/`longitude` attributes (for example `sensor.example_standort`, a Companion App `device_tracker`, or a `person`), and select the vehicles allowed to use it.
 Alternatively leave the location entity empty and specify separate latitude/longitude sensors.
 Sources can be saved while temporarily unavailable; recording waits for a valid fix.
 The form previews the current coordinates and accuracy.

 For a trip, select the phone next to the vehicle and press **Start trip**.
 Recording runs in Home Assistant, without an open dashboard.
 Press **End trip** when you park.
 The last accepted point remains the vehicle's map position; later phone movements are ignored.
 The position is only as current as the phone's latest accepted update.
 Existing vehicle GPS can be explicitly restored after ending an external trip by enabling its **Record GPS tracking** checkbox.